louismeunier/louismeunier.net/content/projects/collegemails.md

 </a>
 </div>

 A set of scripts and website I created as a senior in high school to analyze the emails I received from colleges.
 The data was generated using the gmail API and ran automatically using Github Actions.
-The actual site is made with [Svelte](https://svelte.dev/), and while the data isn't updated anymore (as I, thankfully, no longer receive hundreds of college emails a week), the site is still live!
+The actual site is made with <a class="in-text-link" href="https://svelte.dev/">Svelte</a>, and while the data isn't updated anymore (as I, thankfully, no longer receive hundreds of college emails a week), the site is still live!

 <iframe class="website-preview" src="https://college-emails.louismeunier.net" width="100%" height="550px"></iframe>